MP Liam Byrne probe 'mistakenly' offered witnesses anonymity

 The report said the MP's decision not to engage with him "was bullying" and he should have tackled the issue through a disciplinary process "not by ostracising the complainant".

-Mr Byrne, who has held his seat since 2004, served as a member of the Cabinet in Gordon Brown's administration and was chief secretary to the Treasury from 2009-2010.
+Mr Byrne, who has held his seat since 2004, served as a member of the cabinet in Gordon Brown's administration and was chief secretary to the Treasury from 2009-2010.
 Before that he served in a number of other ministerial jobs.

-In a statement, he said he accepted he "did not resolve the dispute correctly with a proper disciplinary process", and failed to fulfil his "obligations as an employer and Parliament's Behaviour Code".
+In a statement on Thursday, he said he accepted he "did not resolve the dispute correctly with a proper disciplinary process", and failed to fulfil his "obligations as an employer and Parliament's Behaviour Code".

 He also accepted it was a breach of Parliament's Behaviour Code, which he said he fully supported and thanked the panel for accepting his "genuine remorse".